w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

 Introduce different user needs for audio and video content.
 For example, for people who don't see the video and for people who don't hear the audio.
-Explain that different types of audio and video content have different accessibility requirements based on governmental regulations and other policy requirements.
+Explain that different types of audio and video content have different accessibility requirements based on government regulations and other policy requirements.

 Discuss best practices for audio and  video content, including clear audio and speech, sufficient contrast ratios, and speaker visibility.
 For details, see [Planning Audio and Video](/media/av/planning/).